 By nature I am a positive, faith-filled optimist who loves seeing people achieve and being involved in big projects and grand schemes.
 Unfortunately I am nearly always way too optimistic and trusting and I need help with the details.
-So I value the input of people who can help me see reality.
-I have needed to adopt the solution-focused thinking mentioned earlier in the book and to meticulously look at the data and ask tough realistic questions if I am to make the impossible, possible in the real world.
+I value the input of people who can help me see reality.
+It is so easy for me to delude myself and see success where there can be no success.
+I have a bias towards "nothing is impossible with God" and that is a good bias and a godly bias.
+However I have needed to adopt the solution-focused thinking mentioned earlier in the book and to meticulously look at the data and ask tough realistic questions if I am to make the impossible, possible in the real world.
 There is a balance between say, believing in everyone/selecting the best possible staff; or between seeing all things as possible / and choosing projects that are wise, sane and profitable and which will not bankrupt Frontier Servants.